hffariel/test-docs/README.md

 npm run dev
 ```

-Open your browser and navigate to localhost:8080/en/ or localhost:8080/zh-CN/, pages will be auto refreshed during your writing.
+Open the browser and navigate to `localhost:8080/en/` or `localhost:8080/zh-CN/`.

 ## Start Writing

-1. Write markdown files in their own language folders like `./en/` and `./zh-CN/`, and keep them with the same name like:
+1. Write markdown files in different languages and put them in folders `./en/` and `./zh-CN/`. **Keep them with the same name.**

     ```bash
     .